conor-99/HackTrinity19Writeups/README.md

 `#/#######>&<\># /###>&&&&<\>& ...`

-We can replace make the following replacements:
+We can make the following replacements:

 * `#` with `-`
 * `/` with `[`